 Day 6: Rifugio Antelao to Pozzale

-The last day is an easy 2 hour downhill hike to the village of Pozzale along the path no. 250.
-For the most part you will be walking through the forest along an old military road.
+The last day is an easy 2 hour downhill hike to the village of Pozzale along path no. 250.
+For the most part, you will be walking through the forest along an old military road.

 There are a few viewpoints along the way looking over Pieve di Cadore.
 Once you reach Pozzale you can jump on a local bus to Pieve di Cadore.
 From here you can either catch a train to Venice or take a local bus to Cortina D’Ampezzo where you can continue exploring the Dolomites.